Get CMP Credit

 — Edward Perotti, CMP, CMM, principal of EP Events and Experiences

-"The networking that comes out of these is almost as valuable as the certification itself,” says Perotti.
-“All of a sudden you have a peer group that you didn’t know before.
-There are people all over this world who are in the same boat and looking for the same thing as you.”
+"The networking that comes out of these is almost as valuable as the certification itself," says Edward Perotti, CMP, CMM, principal of EP Events and Experiences in San Francisco.
+"All of a sudden you have a peer group that you didn’t know before.
+There are people all over this world who are in the same boat and looking for the same thing as you."

 The CMP certification is valid for five years.
 To renew, CMP holders must verify their current work experience and complete 25 hours of continuing education.